Sweet roll dough is the base of many wonderful baked goods. This dough is a pillowy soft perfect recipe for cinnamon rolls!

 - 2 eggs

 - In a sauce pan over medium low heat bring 1/2 cup of whole milk to the point of boiling then add 3 tablespoons of flour.
-Whisk until smooth; set aside to cool.
+Whisk until smooth; set aside to cool completely.

 - Blend the flour, yeast, and salt in a bowl and set it aside.
-Add to a stand mixer the butter, eggs, and tangzhong.
+Add to a stand mixer the water, melted butter, eggs, and tangzhong.
 Use dough hooks, set the mixer to low speed and add one cup of flour.
-Next, add the milk then the remaining flour.
+Next, add the milk then the remaining flour one cup at a time.
 Be sure to scrape down the bowl as needed.

 - See the tutorials within the post for sweet roll dough uses